JohnnyGOX17/john-gentile-website/kb/lifestyle/getting_things_done.md

 * [Always the hard way](https://www.youtube.com/watch?v=XGR0jtA6NXg).
 Embrace & laugh at the suck.
 Those who dare, win.
 Change of mindset from "I have to" -> "I get to".
 * Kindness is rooted in empathy for others' experiences
 * Focus on positivity, life is a self-fulfilling prophecy so be confident and happy that things will get good and goals will be achieved.
+  + "Comparison is the thief of joy"; focus on if you're better today than you were yesterday, not how you compare to others.

 ### Waking Up Early